Policy Learning with New Treatments: Population decision problem

-When the probability of each state of the world $v \in \mathcal{V}_P$ can be described by a probability distribution, the Bayesian approach to decision making can be applied.
-This consists of setting a prior over states of the world $v \in \mathcal{V}_P$, using the data to form a posterior, and selecting a treatment policy which maximizes posterior expected welfare.
+When the probability of each state of the world $v \in \mathcal{V}_P$ can be described by a probability distribution, the Bayesian approach to decision-making can be applied.
+This consists of setting a prior on states of the world $v \in \mathcal{V}_P$, using the data to form a posterior, and selecting a treatment policy which maximizes posterior expected welfare.
 One potential weakness of this approach in the context of introducing new treatments is that the lack of identification means that even in large samples, the influence of the prior on the posterior will be substantial.
 Yet another possible approach to estimate the effects of treatments that lie outside the support of the data could be to extrapolate using a parametric model, thus circumventing entirely the need for partial identification.
 However, when the new treatments are sufficiently far from the support of the data, a parametric point-identified model substantially understates the degree of model uncertainty.
-This is illustrated in Section \ref{empirical_application_section} where the differences between parameter values within the identified set are economically significant.
+This is illustrated in Section \ref{section-application} where a policy based on parametric extrapolation leads to substantially higher maximum regret than the estimated minimax regret policy.

-\subsection{Imposing Shape Restrictions}
+\subsection{Imposing shape restrictions}

+I now describe how a tractable characterization of the minimax regret problem (\ref{MMR}) can be obtained using shape restrictions on the treatment response.
+This requires that the utility function is linear in the outcome of interest.
+That is, there exist known functions $b$ and $c$ such that